-The integrand in the first term of \eqref{eq:ind_form} is the bulk contribution as in \eqref{eq:AS}.
-Since in our case $M$ is flat, and since we are in two dimensions we have $\int_M AS = \int_M \frac{\beta}{2\pi} = \frac{\Phi_0}{2\pi}$.
-The $\eta$-invariant $\eta(A)$ is defined (see Appx.~\ref{ap:eta_invariant}) as the analytic extension of the function
+We will consider the Dirac operator $D_a$ with magnetic field \eqref{eq:tot_mag_field}.
+Recall that $A$ was computed in Sec.~\ref{sec:problem_setting}.
+The first term in the integral is the bulk contribution as in \eqref{eq:AS}.
+Since in our case $M$ is flat, and, since we are in two dimensions, we have $\int_M AS = \int_M \frac{\beta}{2\pi} = \frac{\Phi_0}{2\pi}$.
+The $\eta$-invariant $\eta(A)$ is defined as the analytic extension of the function

 at the value $s =0$ and is well defined for Dirac operators as was shown in~\cite{APS1}.
 The sum runs over the non-zero eigenvalues of the boundary operator $A$.
-For the simple case $T = -\ii \p_t -c$, $c \in \Rb$, on the first Sobolev space $H^1([0, 2\pi])$ with periodic boundary condition, we show in Prop.~\ref{prop:eta_result} that the analytic continuation yields
+For the simple case $T = -\ii \p_t -c$, $c \in \Rb$, on the first Sobolev space $H^1([0, 2\pi])$ with periodic boundary condition, it is shown in a greater detail for example in \cite[Appx.~D]{Thesis} that the analytic continuation yields